 - Assess the organization’s performance based on agreed upon performance metrics.

 - Consider NRPA among their top philanthropic priorities and make annual gifts that reflect that priority.
-As a benchmark, Board members are expected to give an annual donation of at least $1,000.

 - Recruit new board members that will help further the association’s mission and/or strategic plan.

 The governance structure of NRPA has its roots in the original merger of the five organizations that made up the association in 1965.
 Through the years, the governance structure has been modified to ensure the association is well poised to achieve its mission.

 Today NRPA is governed by a 15-30 member Board of Directors, comprised of both Advocate and Professional members, with Advocate members making up at least fifty percent of the Board.
 The two members are: